 Contaminated Water – Another Byproduct of Wildfires

 California is no stranger to wildfires but this year has seen a significant increase in wildfire incidents.
 In 2013, there were 4,243 wildfires that burned almost 115,000 acres of land and already this season California has seen over 5,000 wildfires.
 We are all well aware of the impact wildfires have on deforestation and property damage but there is another byproduct of wildfires that we need to take into consideration – contaminated drinking water.
-Not only firesdoes California have to contend with drought conditions and water shortages, now they need to be concerned about the quality of the drinking water they do have.
+Not only does California have to contend with drought conditions and water shortages, now they need to be concerned about the quality of the drinking water they do have.

 Typically when you are talking about wildfires and water in the same context, the focus tends to be on the increased danger of flooding and mudslides due to runoff but there is much more to it than that.
 There is a tremendous amount of debris generated during a wildfire and that debris flow way too often ends up in lakes, streams and reservoirs.
 The debris causes increased sediment in the water supply and it is a monumental task to filter and remove the debris and sediment at a water treatment facility.
 Some wildfires have deposited so much debris and sediment into the water supply that the drinking water continues to be unpotable years afterward.